gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 operation of a tagged type before the body of the operation has been elaborated will raise `Program_Error`.

-Access-to-subprogram types, however, are handled conservatively, and do not require run-time checks.
+Access-to-subprogram types, however, are handled conservatively in many cases.
 This was not true in earlier versions of the compiler; you can use the *-gnatd.U* debug switch to revert to the old behavior if the new conservative behavior causes elaboration cycles.
-Here, 'conservative' means that if you do `P'Access` during elaboration, the compiler will assume that you might call `P` indirectly during elaboration, so it adds an implicit `pragma Elaborate_All` on the library unit containing `P`.
+Here, 'conservative' means that if you do `P'Access` during elaboration, the compiler will normally assume that you might call `P` indirectly during elaboration, so it adds an implicit `pragma Elaborate_All` on the library unit containing `P`.
 The *-gnatd.U* switch is safe if you know there are no such calls.
 If the program worked before, it will continue to work with *-gnatd.U*.
 But beware that code modifications such as adding an indirect call can cause erroneous behavior in the presence of *-gnatd.U*.

+These implicit Elaborate_All pragmas are not added in all cases, because they cause elaboration cycles in certain common code patterns.
+If you want even more conservative handling of P'Access, you can use the *-gnatd.o* switch.

+See `debug.adb` for documentation on the *-gnatd...* debug switches.

 .. _Summary_of_Procedures_for_Elaboration_Control: